refined-github/refined-github/readme.md

 - Removes annoying hover effect in the repo file browser
 - Hides unnecessary buttons from the comment box toolbar (each has a keyboard shortcut)
 - Removes obvious tooltips
-- Removes the "Projects" repo tab when there are no projects (New projects can be created via the ["Create new…" menu](https://user-images.githubusercontent.com/1402241/34909214-18b6fb2e-f8cf-11e7-8556-bed748596d3b.png))
+- Removes the `Projects` repo tab when there are no projects (New projects can be created via the [`Create new…` menu](https://user-images.githubusercontent.com/1402241/34909214-18b6fb2e-f8cf-11e7-8556-bed748596d3b.png))

 ### UI improvements